 What is the risk of seizure emergencies?

-A long convulsive seizure (called "tonic-clonic status epilepticus") is a medical emergency.
-Generally speaking, a generalized tonic clonic seizure lasting 5 minutes or longer is a medical emergency.
+A long convulsive seizure (called "tonic-clonic or convulsive status epilepticus") is a medical emergency.
+Generally speaking, a generalized tonic-clonic seizure lasting 5 minutes or longer is a medical emergency.

 - If seizures can’t be stopped or repeated seizures occur one right after another, permanent injury or death can occur.

 - People with epilepsy can also die from problems that occur during or after a seizure, such as inhaling vomit.
 This problem can be prevented if the person is turned onto one side as soon as possible.
-This allows saliva, vomit or other fluids to drain out of the mouth and not go back into the lungs.
+This allows saliva, vomit, or other fluids to drain out of the mouth and not go back into the lungs.
+Learn more seizure first aid.

 - Despite the risks, it’s important for people to remember that it is not common for people to die from seizures.